open-telemetry/opentelemetry-collector-contrib/receiver/jmxreceiver/README.md

 ### temp_dir (default: operating system temporary directory)

 The location of the directory where the receiver will store configuration used by the Java process.
-The configuration is typically stored as a properties file, as a temporary file that is deleted on exit of the collector.
+The configuration is typically stored as a properties file, which is deleted on exit of the collector.

 [alpha]: https://github.com/open-telemetry/opentelemetry-collector#alpha
 [contrib]: https://github.com/open-telemetry/opentelemetry-collector-releases/tree/main/distributions/otelcol-contrib